-If Cavalry Portfolio Services is reporting accounts on your credit report, it can be doing significant damage to your credit.
-Collection accounts from agencies such as Cavalry remain on your credit report for seven years.
+If they are reporting your accounts to the credit bureaus, it can be doing significant damage to your credit.
+Collection accounts remain on your credit report for seven years.

 However, if you do find a negative item from Cavalry, you may be able to get it removed by disputing the account with the credit bureaus.
 All entries on your credit report must be verifiable.

-If Cavalry Portfolio Services can’t provide any original paperwork proving the debt is yours, you very well may have a solid case in getting the item removed.
+If they can’t provide any original paperwork proving the debt is yours, you very well may have a solid case in getting the item removed.

-Find out everything you need to know about this aggressive collection agency, and how to successfully deal with any debt and credit issues related to them.
+Find out everything you need to know about this aggressive debt collector, and how to successfully deal with any debt and credit issues related to them.

 Who is Cavalry Portfolio Services?

 Keep reading to find out more information on what people are saying about Cavalry Portfolio Services and how to handle them.
 It’s also important to know what kind of debt you have and how old they are.

-Some of the debts that Cavalry tries to collect are actually past the statute of limitations for collections.
+Some of the debts they try to collect are actually past the statute of limitations for collections.
 That means that you don’t legally have to pay the debt.

 While they can legally still try to collect on it, you can send them a cease and desist letter to get them to stop.
 If this sounds like it might be applicable to your situation, check out your state’s exact laws on statutes of limitations and how they affect debt collections.

-Cavalry Portfolio Services is a debt collection company, which means they purchase charge offs and debt from credit card companies, payday loan companies, car title loan companies, auto finance companies, utility companies, and telecommunication companies.
+Cavalry is a debt collection company, which means they purchase charge offs and debt from credit card companies, payday loan companies, car title loan companies, auto finance companies, utility companies, and telecommunication companies.

-If you’ve had significant outstanding debt from any of these types of creditors, they may have sold off your account to a collection agency like Cavalry.
+If you’ve had significant outstanding debt from any of these types of creditors, they may have sold off your account to a debt collection agency.